roob1y/Fittrack/BACKLOG.md

 S
 - [ ] Session complete screen — move notes input here, remove it from the main exercise window
+- [ ] Previous week session notes — when starting a new week's session the user can see the notes from the same workout the previous week so they know what happened last time
+- [ ] Undo workout for the day — if the user wants to remove the day's workout entirely show a warning prompt asking them to confirm before deleting
 - [ ] First workout detection — remove the "when do you start" screen entirely.
 Detect the start date automatically when the user completes their first workout.
 Show a congratulations message on completion.
+- [ ] Failure sets — allow the user to log the number of reps reached before failure, stored for progress tracking
+- [ ] Unit setting — when the user changes the default unit between kg and lbs all default weight values throughout the app must update accordingly.
+Prompt the user to confirm whether they want to convert existing values.

 M
 - [ ] Rest timer — display at the top of the screen instead of sliding up as a bottom sheet